wideschr/FamilyRecipes/README.md

     This command will start the project.

 Now the project should be set up, the database should be migrated with initial data, and the project should be running successfully.

-Please note that while the project might have some incomplete functionalities due to time constraints, efforts have been made to establish a groundwork akin to the Laravel project's logic.